Close

 The key knowledge and skills covered across your core subjects in an undergraduate business management degree will include:

-• Understand management tools and theoretical concepts to analyse organisations in different industries
+• Management tools and theoretical concepts

 • Key marketing principles